← All beaches & hotels

 Low Risk 1 / 5

-Lanikai Beach is one of Oahu's cleanest swimming beaches.
-Open ocean exposure with no streams or drainage outlets provides excellent natural flushing.
+Lanikai Beach has lower runoff exposure than many Oʻahu beaches.
+Open ocean exposure with no streams or drainage outlets provides strong natural flushing.
 The beach faces the Mokulua Islands with consistent trade wind-driven water circulation.

 The residential neighborhood behind the beach has some older cesspools, which is a potential concern on paper.
-However, the strong ocean circulation and open coastline keep bacteria levels consistently low under normal conditions.
-Lanikai does not have DOH Tier 1 monitoring but geographic factors indicate very low risk.
+The strong ocean circulation and open coastline lower the risk, but Lanikai does not have DOH Tier 1 monitoring, so recent rain, visible clarity, and nearby Kailua conditions still matter.

 Based on: Geographic assessment, open ocean exposure, no stream discharge